forando/kotlin-training/README.md

 1. Download Zulu JavaFX 8 [here](https://www.azul.com/downloads/zulu-community/?&architecture=x86-64-bit&package=jdk-fx)
 2. Unzip archive and put content under `/Library/Java/JavaVirtualMachines/zulu-8-javafx.jdk`
+3. Open this project in IntelliJ Idea and point to this **JDK** in your **Project Settings**.
+    Please, make sure that your **Gradle Settings** also configured to use the same **JDK**.

+Next steps are Optional and only needed if you want to run the app from a console

-3. insert next line into your **.bash_profile**:
+4. insert next line into your **.bash_profile**:
     `alias jfx="export JAVA_HOME=/Library/Java/JavaVirtualMachines/zulu-8-javafx.jdk; java -version"`
-4. Open terminal and reload your .bash_profile: `source ~/.bash_profile`
+5. Open terminal and reload your .bash_profile: `source ~/.bash_profile`
-5. Run: `jfx`
+6. Run: `jfx`
-6. Ensure that current java version corresponds to your javaFx version
+7. Ensure that current java version corresponds to your javaFx version

 ## Introduction